Joe Savoldi

-Joseph Anthony Savoldi Jr., (born Giuseppe Antonio Savoldi; March 5, 1908 – January 25, 1974) more commonly known by his nickname "Jumping Joe" Savoldi, was an Italian-American professional wrestler, football player, and Special Ops agent for the Office of Strategic Services (OSS) during World War II.
+Joseph Anthony Savoldi Jr. (born Giuseppe Antonio Savoldi; March 5, 1908 – January 25, 1974), commonly known by his nickname "Jumping Joe" Savoldi, was an Italian-American professional wrestler, football player, and special operations agent for the Office of Strategic Services (OSS) during World War II.

 Early life

-Savoldi was born two months premature in Castano Primo (Italy).
-He spent his childhood in Castano Primo and Bergamo (Milan, Italy) and was raised by his grandmother and an aunt before finally joining his family in Three Oaks, Michigan at age twelve.
+Savoldi was born two months premature in Castano Primo, about 22 miles from Milan, Italy.
+He spent his childhood in Castano Primo and Bergamo, and was raised by his grandmother and an aunt before finally joining his family in Three Oaks, Michigan at age 12.
 Giuseppe Savoldi anglicized his first name to "Joe" and became an athlete in high school, excelling in football, basketball, baseball, and track.

 Football career

 Notre Dame

 After graduation from Three Oaks High, he enrolled at the University of Notre Dame, where, beginning in 1928, he played football for the Fighting Irish teams coached by Knute Rockne.
 His first start for Notre Dame came during his sophomore year against would-be national champion, Georgia Tech, after Rockne's first, second, and third string fullbacks all fell to injuries.
 The following week, coach Rockne moved Savoldi from running back to the line, and Savoldi briefly quit the squad before being moved back to the running back position.

 The All-American fullback was first nicknamed, "Galloping Joe," followed by "The Wandering Wop," followed by "The People's Choice," before finally earning the moniker "Jumping Joe."
 The nickname that finally stuck, was a result of a play he made in a 1929 game against Carnegie Tech, when he scored a touchdown by diving up and over the goal line to win the game.
 Although commonplace now, diving over the line of scrimmage could be dangerous during a period of leather helmets and little, or no, shoulder padding.
 Other career highlights for Savoldi came on October 4, 1930, when he scored the first ever Notre Dame touchdown at the newly opened Notre Dame Stadium; and one week later, when he scored three touchdowns against Navy, sealing his fame as "the first hero in the lore of Notre Dame's $750,000.00 stadium."
 Savoldi averaged 11 yards per carry and 40 yards per kick off return, and due to his size (5 ft 11 in 218 lbs) was known for his punishing style of running the ball.
-His career came to a sudden end on November 17, 1930 when he withdrew from school after divorce papers were filed, and news of his secret marriage was leaked to the press.
+His career came to a sudden end on November 17, 1930, when he withdrew from school after divorce papers were filed, and news of his secret marriage was leaked to the press.
 Savoldi and his Notre Dame teammates were undefeated national champions during both the 1929 and 1930 seasons.